-- 1. passage of 3 out of 4 courses each semester - 2. attendance requirements under the school policy as outlined in the Student and Parent Handbook - 3. local promotional standards within a school year - 4. compliance with North Carolina High School Athletic Association requirements
+- 1. passage of 3 out of 4 courses each semester - 2. attendance requirements as outlined in the Student and Parent Handbook and the Athletic Handbook - 3. local promotional standards within a school year - 4. compliance with North Carolina High School Athletic Association requirements